gdoumenc/coworks/docs/samples.rst

 Let have some explanation on the project structure::

-    - headless
+    headless
+        tech:
-        - assets : all the website assest (css, js, img, ...)
-        - templates : the Jinja2 templates
+            assets : all the website assest (css, js, img, ...) templates : the Jinja2 templates
-        - terraform : the deployment
-        - cosmicjs.py : client to access cosmic content
-        - website.py : the cws microservice for the website
+            cosmicjs.py : client to access cosmic content website.py : the cws microservice for the website terraform : the deployment

 Let have a closer code to the microservice::